Close Menu

 The Architecture of Theatres

 The architecture of theatres in Shakespeare’s time was characterized by its simplicity and functionality.
 Theatres were typically built in a circular or octagonal shape, with a raised platform at the center.
 This design allowed for maximum visibility and created an intimate atmosphere.
-(See Also: Best Time to Visit Hua Hin?
-Discover The Perfect Weather)
+(See Also: When Is the Best Time to Visit Thunder Hole – Peak Season Secrets)

 The Globe Theatre